NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 earlier example could be repeated, but with a higher quality reference DEM.

+See :numref:`jitter_ip` for how to create interest point matches when taking into account that multiple images are used.

 .. _jitter_dg:

 Example 2: WorldView-3 DigitalGlobe images on Earth